 Dinosaur National Monument and the Utah Field House of Natural History in Vernal combine for one of the west's best dips deep into the region's prehistory.

 John Wesley Powell named Flaming Gorge in 1846, after he and his men saw the sun reflecting off the canyon's red rock walls during their historic float trip down the Green River.
-Rock art and artifacts suggest members of the ancient Fremont Culture and later, Comanche, Shoshone and Ute tribes hunted game in the Gorge.
+Rock art and artifacts suggest members of the ancient Fremont Culture and later, Comanche, Shoshone and Ute tribes hunted game in the Flaming Gorge.
+Utah visitors can still experience this largely-untouched natural area the way it was hundreds of years ago.

 Flaming Gorge NRA